-"This innovation allows us to study the effect of flow fluctuations on the dynamic metrological performance of calibrated flow meters and meters, which contributes to the improvement of the performance of instruments and processes under development or optimization by our customers and nationals.
-We are already working to adapt the historical (static) bench so that it can perform dynamic calibrations up to 50 m3 /h, "explainsFlorestan Ogheard, research manager and technical referent of the liquid flowmetry laboratory of Cetiat.
+"This innovation enables us to study the effect of flow rate fluctuations on the dynamic metrological performance of calibrated flowmeters and meters. which contributes to improving the performance of instruments and processes being developed or optimized by our customers and nationals.
+We are already working on adapting the historical (static) test bench to enable dynamic calibrations up to 50 m.3 /h "explains Florestan Ogheard, design manager and technical referent for Cetiat's liquid flowmetering laboratory.

-Visit the website:
+Visit the site: